-You need to fit the door lining perfectly so when you come to hang the door it's straight forward, quick and simple.
-A correctly installed frame needs to be;
+It's really important to fit the door lining perfectly so that when you come to hang the door in it later on it is straight forward, quick and simple.
+A correctly installed interior/exterior frame needs to be;

-Personally if given a choice i'd always choose the lining where the housing is the same thickness as the leg (above left) because if the leg happens to get damaged or there's a nasty knot/shake in one side you can just spin it around and use the good side - not possible if it will only work one way around.
+Personally if given a choice i'd always choose the lining where the housing is the same thickness as the leg (above left) because if the leg happens to be bowed, gets damaged or there's a nasty knot/shake in one side then you can just spin it around and use the good side - not possible if it will only work one way around.

 To brace the bottom at the same width as the top, grab a piece of batten and cut it to the same overall width as the head (outside to outside measurement of the legs).

 When the frame is braced up it should look like the one below and feel fairly sturdy as well

 Place the door lining in the opening and check that the head is level.
 I always mark the hinge side straight away so if I remove the frame to work on it, I know which way to put it back in.